countdigi/talk-2018-git/slides.md

 - A *Blob* which holds the contents of a file

-- A *Tree* which maps a directory and its files and sub-directories to Blobs and Trees
+- A *Tree* which maps files and sub-directories to Blobs and other Trees (sub-directories)

 - A *Commit* which contains:
-  - A pointer to the top-level Tree at time of commit
+  - A pointer to a Tree (top-level at time of commit)
   - A pointer to a parent commit
-  - A commit message
-  - Author and Date of the commit
+  - A commit message with Author and Date

 ---